-The health department provides childhood and adult immunizations, travel vaccinations, a women’s health clinic, sexually transmitted disease clinics, men’s clinic including ED Treatments and flu shot clinics.
+The health department provides childhood and adult immunizations, travel vaccinations, a women’s health clinic, sexually transmitted disease clinics with a focus on HIV Prevention, men’s clinic including ED Treatments and flu shot clinics.
 That all will be housed in the new space, he said.

 Last year, the clinic served 2,528 adults and 1,277 children and teens, according to the department’s 2015 annual report.
 The clinic also provided 1,414 adult vaccinations and 4,017 child vaccinations and 349 people visited the sexual health clinic.

 The new clinic space is located in the portion of the building that used to house the City of Newark Health Department, Ebel said.

 The health department had been looking at renovating the space since the city and county health departments merged eight years ago, Ebel said.

 When the department received the 85-year-old building on Price Road as a donation from the Licking County commissioners in January, it opened up new opportunities to make improvements, he said.

 The new clinic will be more efficient by using MedSpa Software and will offer patients more privacy.
 They have their own waiting room in a separate wing, Ebel said.